 Still we can get a very quick peak on the other spaces, above the dining room (taken with Frank’s electric typewriters), the lovely kitchen, a glimpse of the washroom and the entry hall with the amazing stained glass window.
 By the way, guess what is in the painting on the entry wall?
 Tip – it’s also a sculpture in the kitchen window.
 Yes you guessed right, a swan!

-If you like this style you might enjoy the collection I designed based on this movie:
+If you like this movie you might enjoy the products I designed based on this story.
+Click to visit!

 I’m obsessed with romantic style and lately I discovered they are popular again, thanks to grandmillenials.
 House Beautiful describes this as: “Ranging in age from mid‑20s to late‑30s, grandmillennials have an affinity for design trends considered by mainstream culture to be “stuffy” or “outdated”—Laura Ashley prints, ruffles, embroidered linens.”